Man charged after firing at officers in South Shore, police say

 Officers were conducting a traffic stop in the 7900-block of South Essex Avenue at about 9:36 p.m.
 Police said Truitt was in the back seat of the vehicle got out and ran away.

-Officers chased the him on foot and they said he started shooting at them.
+Officers chased him on foot and they said he started shooting at them.
 Police said an officer then returned fire and neither the officer nor Truitt were injured.

 Truitt was taken into custody a short time later and a weapon was recovered from the scene, police said.
 He has been charged with two counts of attempted murder.